Skip to main content

 Assists as required with distribution/retrieval of commissary orders and deliveries; operates the electronic locking system and other security devices.

 Monitors visitor (attorney, clergy, etc.) activity on the floor, ensuring that security-restricted areas are not compromised and that the Lucas County Sherriff’s Office policy and procedures are followed; escorts, as required, visitors, contract personnel and vendors to and from the security area of the Lucas County Corrections Center and ensures that all are accompanied throughout the conduct of their business on the floor.
+Responds in a timely and appropriate manner to inmate questions and concerns.

 Request more information about becoming a corrections officer, and a member of our recruitment team will contact you soon.
 You can also fill out the application here: LCSO CORRECTIONS OFFICER PRELIMINARY APPLICATION